Brickworks/Nucleus/docs/pdr_altitudecontrol.md

     3. There is ballast mass remaining in the reservoir.
         1. Calibrate the mass flow rate at the ballast release valve prior to flight and keep a tally of remaining ballast mass.
-   1. There is enough lifting gas in the balloon for the HAB to rise if the reservoir were empty.
+    4. There is enough lifting gas in the balloon for the HAB to rise if the reservoir were empty.
         1. Use a pressure sensor in the balloon to compute the mass flow rate at the bleed valve from the gauge pressure and temperature of lifting gas inside the balloon and keep a tally of remaining lifting gas.
 3. Use a tuned PI control to drive a ballast release valve and a gas bleed valve.
-The controller is designed for disturbance rejection of a noisy altitude signal. <br/> ![Bleed Ballast Ops](img/pdr/altitudecontrol/bleedballast-ops.png)
+The controller is designed for disturbance rejection of a noisy altitude signal.
     1. In order to conserve control effort, we must tune the controller such that overshoot and oscillations are minimized.
     2. Response time and settling time should be tuned to be small compared to